 IT departments handle many software tools that enable them to fulfill their duties, and keeping track of software licenses is essential.
 License management describes processes for managing this information by tracking software usage and checking software license certificates to ensure their compliance and that no licenses are expired.

-Implementing ITSM processes within an organization can be significantly simplified by using ITSM software tools.
-These ITSM tools support IT teams and end users with processes involved in strategizing IT service operations.
+Implementing ITSM processes within an organization can be significantly simplified by using ITSM tools, which support IT teams and end users with processes involved in strategizing IT service operations.